catalyticmaterials/cheat/README.md

-# High-Entropy Alloy Catalysis Simulation
+# Computational High-Entropy Alloy Tools
-HEACS is a set of Python modules for regression of adsorption energies and modeling catalysis on high-entropy alloys.
+CHEAT is a set of Python modules for regression of adsorption energies and modeling catalysis on high-entropy alloys.
 This modeling procedure is described in detail here:

 "Ab Initio to activity: Machine learning assisted optimization of high-entropy alloy catalytic activity." <br />